alex180500/open-computational-physics/README.md

 Special thanks to professor *Renato Lombardo* for his Python lectures and to my colleague *Enrico Di Benedetto* for the various suggestions he gave me.

-All of the code is distributed under the [MIT License](LICENSE) and is free to use for any purpose.
+All of the code is distributed under the [MIT License](LICENSE) and is free to use for any purpose, please credit me if possible if you want to use it.

 ## References